2023 Mississippi elections

-The 2023 Mississippi elections will take place on November 7, 2023, with the primary on August 8.
+The 2023 Mississippi elections took place on November 7, 2023, with the primary on August 8 and any required runoffs on August 29.
 All executive offices in the state up for election, as well as all 52 seats of the Mississippi State Senate, all 122 seats in the Mississippi House of Representatives, and many local offices.
 The qualifying deadline for all 2023 Mississippi races was February 1, 2023.

-Special elections also will take place during the year.
+Special elections also took place during the year.